-Prerequisite: Admission to Practical Nursing Program Co-requisite: HNUR 1411
+Prerequisite: Admission to the Practical Nursing Program

-HNUR 1411 Practical Nursing Skills
+HNUR 1335 Practical Nursing Skills

 Provides practical nursing skills to meet the physiological, psychosocial, socio-cultural, and spiritual needs of clients in various healthcare environments.
 Advanced skills are presented through the application of the nursing process to assist in the management of all aged clients with health alterations.
-Students must satisfactorily complete both the clinical/lab and theory components in order to pass the course.
+Student must satisfactorily complete both the simulated lab environment and theory components in order to pass the course.
+This course requires a lab fee.